Brightscout/mattermost-test-management/data/test-cases/plugins/gitlab/sidebar/Updated_LHS.md

 **Step 1**

-1. Connect the Gitlab account to your MM account.
+1. Connect the MM account to your Gitlab account by running the slash command `/zoom connect`.
 2. Hover cursor over the icons in the LHS of Gitlab on MM.

 **Step 2**

-1. Connect the Gitlab account to your MM account.
+1. Connect the MM account to your Gitlab account by running the slash command `/zoom connect`.
 2. Click on the `assigned merge request` button in the LHS of Gitlab on MM.

 **Expected**